 In this article Dr. Ely mentions having had success with the Allergy Research 500 mg ox bile supplement.
 I have used this myself and confirmed his report that the only side effect is diarrhea, which will pass as you adapt.

-One reason I prefer Livton is that it includes both artichoke and milk thistle extract silymarin (to left), which supports liver regeneration.
-You can take milk thistle (150 mg per meal) separately if you don't get Livton.
+Milk thistle extract rich in silymarin (to left) supports liver regeneration.
+You can take milk thistle (150 mg per meal).

 Dr. Ely also has his patients take S. boulardii (to left) because it can kill H. pylori and B. hominis bacteria that can cause itching.
 I recommend the NOW or Jarrow brands.

 Curcumin suppresses phosphoryl kinase expression in psoriatic skin.
 The Meriva™ brand (to left) is best because most easily absorbed.
 Avoid any products containing black pepper extract because this increases intestinal permeability and endotoxin absorption, which you need to prevent.
 Dose is one capsule per meal.